michaelkamprath/bespokeasm/README.md

+# Bespoke ASM
+This is a customizable byte code assembler that allows for the definition of custom instruction set architecture.

+**NOTE - This is very much a work in progress**

+## Usage

+# Documentation
-## General Syntax
+## Assembler Syntax
 * Each line pertains to at most one instruction or label
-* Whitespace is generally ignored except for the minimal amount required to seperat parts of an instruction.
+* Whitespace is generally ignored except for the minimal amount required to seperate parts of an instruction.
 * Any characters after and including a semicolon `;` on any given line are consider to be comments
-* White space is generally i

 ### Numeric Values
-Anytime a numeric values is to be expressed, whther it be a immediate value or amemory address, it can be written in decimal, hex, or binary form  as shown here:
+Anytime a numeric values is to be expressed, whether it be a immediate value or a memory address, it can be written in decimal, hex, or binary form  as shown here:
 | Type | Syntax |
 |:--|--:|
 | Decimal | 124 |